-During 2019 and 2018, we recorded revenue of \$200,143 and \$514,823, respectively.
+During 2020 and 2019, we recorded revenue of \$327,350 and \$200,143, respectively.

 Research and Development.
 Research and development expenses are charged to operations as incurred.
 For internally developed patents, all patent application costs are expensed as incurred as research and development expense.
 Patent application costs, generally legal costs, are expensed as research and development costs until such time as the future economic benefits of such patents become more certain.
-We incurred research and development costs of \$23,228,810 and \$32,871,685 for 2019 and 2018, respectively.
+Also included in research and development costs are payroll costs and stock-based compensation for employees within the department.
+We incurred research and development costs of \$17,066,122 and \$23,228,810 for 2020 and 2019, respectively.